-Do you guys pause to read yarn labels when you’re shopping or do you just choose by feel and color?
-At first, I would find yarn that was the right color and a medium weight, and that worked for a long time.
-But, as you branch out and make different things or make gifts, being able to read yarn labels really makes a difference.
-There is so much helpful information on a label that you could be missing out on.
-Today, I wanted to go over how to read yarn labels, so that you know the best way to use and care for an item made from that yarn.
-There’s also a freebie at the end of this post for deciphering the information on yarn labels and any other clothing tag.
-Ready?
-Let’s go!
+Do you guys pause to read yarn labels when you’re shopping or do you just feel it and pick a color?
+At first, I would find a yarn that was the right color and a medium weight, and that worked for a long time.
+But as I branched out and started to learn more about how to make better my crochet better, being able to read yarn labels really made a difference.
+There is so much helpful information on a label that you could be missing out on, like the best use for that yarn and how to care for it.
+Today, I wanted to go over all that information hiding on the label and give you a little freebie to help decipher those laundry symbols, whether it’s your yarn or your clothing.

 How to Read Yarn Labels